jncc/terrahawk/notes/plan.md

 - [ ] Use national character areas to improve habitat means

 - [ ] Static website hosting on S3 / Cloudfront {pm}

+- [ ] Idea to remove Athena to horizontally scale for many concurrent users

 Workstreams
 -----------